RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 You can stop the Bankdemo server from within Server Explorer.
 You can leave it running though, if you wish to continue this tutorial.

-**Note:** In production, enterprise servers are long-running processes that are usually run for many months without stopping and starting.
+**Note:** In production, enterprise servers are long-running processes that usually run for many months without stopping and starting.

 ## Debugging the Batch Application